Fel-FFXI/shinyreactor/README.md

 ## 🧠 How It Works

 ShinyReactor hooks into the game’s action stream and event packets.
 When it detects a player or mob action matching a trigger condition, it executes the corresponding reaction handler.
+In addition to this, you can also change the colors of the enemies in real time.

 ---